- General Degree Requirements and Policies

 Degree candidates in the School of the Arts should note, however, that work is treated as a whole and individual grades are subordinate to the overall evaluation of a student’s development.
 At the recommendation of the Chair and the Concentration Head or faculty advisor, an overall evaluation of a student’s development may be conducted by the Program to determine whether he or she will be allowed to continue in the Program.
 In such cases, the student will be notified in writing that an evaluation will be conducted.
 The student will be informed of the outcome no later than 30 business days after the evaluation is conducted.

-While the faculty of each program can conduct these evaluations according to their Program's guidelines, factors considered include (but are not limited to) attendance and participation on workshops and classes, grades of Low Pass ("LP"), Fail ("F") or Incomplete "(IN"), the completion of assigned work and the progress demonstrated in this work.
-The faculty will either permit the student to continue to the following semester, place the student on academic probation, or request the student leave.
+While the faculty of each program conducts these evaluations according to its own guidelines, factors considered include (but are not limited to) attendance and participation on workshops and classes, grades of Low Pass ("LP"), Fail ("F") or Incomplete "(IN"), the completion of assigned work and the progress demonstrated in this work.
+The faculty will either permit the student to continue to the second year, place the student on academic probation, or request the student leave.
 If, after this evaluation, the student is asked to leave the program, s/he will be deemed to have not met SAP as well.